rsp2k/taiga_contrib_proxy_auth/README.md

 https://github.com/taigaio/taiga-docker

-This project builds 2 images based off the images provided by taiga.
+This project builds 1 image based off the image provided by taiga.
 This should allow other customisations to continue to work.

-The following will show the changes needed to the default docker-compose file to install the openid plugin.
+The following will show the changes needed to the default docker-compose file to install the proxy auth plugin.

 ### Config
-The 2 images:
+The 1 image:
- - taiga-front-proxy-auth
  - taiga-back-proxy-auth

 Set the following in backed settings.py (defaults shown):